altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

     ] --auto-format --light-weight --resizable
 `
 *The cup and funnel morphed in her hands*
-~Mostly like she pictured in her head~
+~Mostly like she pictured in her head.
-~The items combined into a short spear - spikes and the funnel at the end~ "M::This isn't going to kill it though, is it?"
+The items combined into a short spear - spikes and the funnel at the end~ "M::This isn't going to kill it though, is it?"
 "FL::No, no it won't.
 It is far too spread out for that."